 Here is Santa’s list of locally made stockings stuffers for every person on his list.
 Please note that many of these locations offer online shopping and shipping so that you can shop local from the comfort of your home.

 Pottery collectors value sentimentality.
 They love stocking stuffers that are unique, hand-made, and often come with a story.

-Santa knows this and has elves stationed at the Pinecroft in Alymer, London Clay Arts Centre, Raging Bowl Pottery in Windham Centre, and Patina’s in Ingersoll to create beautiful works of art for the pottery collector’s stockings.
+Santa knows this and has elves stationed at the Pinecroft in Aylmer, Raging Bowl Pottery in Windham Centre, Patina’s in Ingersoll, and the London Clay Art Centre to create beautiful works of art for the pottery collector’s stockings.

 Local Art Locator